Mold is Serious

 Testing for Mold

 For the most part, landlords are not required to test for mold in their units and the San Francisco Department of Public Health does not test for the presence of it either.
 Tenants can purchase home test kits, but these are not recommended.
 The better choice is to hire a mold inspector.
 Tenants must use caution in testing for toxins as courts will exclude tests not following sound scientific methodology.
 Geffcken v.
 D’Andrea, 137 Cal.
 App.
 4th 1298 (2006).
+However, if a tenant informs their landlord of visible mold growth in their unit, the landlord should inspect the growth and may be required to conduct testing in certain situations.

 There is no scientific consensus on mold-related illness.
 Tenants will likely be able to recover for mold-related allergies where a landlord fails to properly remediate mold.
 It is more difficult to prove permanent illness caused by mold, such as permanent respiratory illness or recurring susceptibility to mold.